Who Destroyed Agamemnon and Why?

 Evelyn de Morgan, Cassandra, 1898, image courtesy of Art History Project

 As well as destroying Agamemnon, Clytemnestra also made sure Cassandra was completely out of the picture.
 But why kill Cassandra, a concubine of no rank or authority, who posed little real threat?
 It was likely to be a mixture of jealousy, rage and resentment that drove Clytemnestra to commit another act of murder.
 But unfortunately, Clytemnestra and Aegisthus’s behavior doomed them to a terrible fate.
 For years earlier, Clytemnestra and Agamemnon had also had a son named Orestes, who could not forget what had happened to his father.
-In a rage of his own, he mercilessly assassinated both Clytemnestra and Aegisthus.
+In a rage of his own, he assassinated both Clytemnestra and Aegisthus.

 Author Image

 By Rosie LessoMA Contemporary Art Theory, BA Fine ArtRosie is a contributing writer and artist based in Scotland.
 She has produced writing for a wide range of arts organizations including Tate Modern, The National Galleries of Scotland, Art Monthly, and Scottish Art News, with a focus on modern and contemporary art.
 She holds an MA in Contemporary Art Theory from the University of Edinburgh and a BA in Fine Art from Edinburgh College of Art.
-Previously she has worked in both curatorial and educational roles, discovering how stories and history can really enrich our experience of art.
+Previously she has worked in both curatorial and educational roles, discovering how stories and history can enrich our experience of the arts.